Our Departments

 Not all courses are offered every year

-Students continue to develop their proficiency in interpersonal, interpretive, and presentational communication, expanding both their vocabulary repertoire and their mastery of grammatical concepts, with special attention given to several new verb tenses.
-At the same time, they continue to develop intercultural competence through comparisons of the Francophone cultures studied and their own through a variety of authentic and primary sources.
-In the fall, students also create their own children’s book using Book Creator.
-In the spring, students complete other creative projects such as an ecotourism travel website.
-Students communicate in the target language in class.
+Students continue to strengthen their proficiency in interpersonal, interpretive, and presentational communication while working with our new core program, Reporters francophones (textbook and workbook).
+Through this curriculum, students expand their thematic vocabulary and deepen their control of key grammatical structures, with focused study of several new verb tenses and increasingly sophisticated sentence patterns.
+At the same time, students further develop intercultural competence by engaging with authentic Francophone voices and perspectives and by making thoughtful comparisons between Francophone cultures and their own.
+The Reporters francophones materials provide rich, real-world contexts that support students’ growing independence as language users.
+Creative application remains central to the course.
+In each unit, students work on projects individually and collaboratively.
 At the end of level II, students will be able to speak and write about friends and family, home, school, daily life, interests, travel, personal opinions and preferences in present, past, future and conditional tenses.
-Prerequisite: French I or based on placement test and interview
+Prerequisite: French I or enrollment based on placement test and interview

 Chinese I covers in one year the material presented in the two-year Middle School sequence of IA and IB.
 This course will introduce students to Mandarin Chinese, the official language of China and Taiwan.
 Students will develop basic listening, speaking, reading, and writing abilities, and understand the customs and life of modern China.
 In speaking, students will develop accurate pronunciation through the Pinyin system and will develop good communication skills in dialogues and be able to describe daily activities using a broad basic vocabulary.
 Culture is integrated into the curriculum, and includes both modern life as well as traditional arts and crafts.
 Students will learn the structure and pattern of Chinese characters and be able to write short sentences.
 In addition, students will use the Pinyin system to compose dialogues and pen pal letters on a computer.
 Open to students with little or no previous experience in Chinese.
 Middle School students who have completed Chinese IA and IB but who need further review may be recommended for Chinese I.